FrankMartinuz/2020_5BI_team1_Liboni/Documentation/project_charter_server.md

 Professor De Carli: Have a server that can manage all the clients request (based on his protocols)

 **Purpose (Problem or opportunity addressed by the project)**:

-With this server every grupo's member can chat with another classmate.
+With this server every group's member can chat with another classmate.
 The advantage of this system is that it's more secure because it's working only on the LAN

 **Goals and Objectives**: The overall goal is to give students a method to chat with their classmate.
 The app is expected to: